 - 1. On the Uyuni Server Web UI, navigate to Software > Manage > Channels, and click the channel to associate. - 2.
 Navigate to the Repositories tab, and check the repository to associate with this channel. - 3.
-Click [Update Repositories] to associate the channel and the repository. - 4.
+Click Update Repositories to associate the channel and the repository. - 4.
 Repeat for all channels and repositories you need to associate. - 5.
-OPTIONAL: Navigate to the Sync tab to set a recurring schedule for synchronization of this repository. - 6.
-Click [Sync Now] to begin synchronization immediately.
+OPTIONAL: Navigate to the Sync tab to set a recurring schedule for synchronization of this repository.